radzsza/bt4br_final_project/README.md

 But don't worry, he also sends you a tutorial on how to make good plots.
 Will your skills and tools be enough to create good quality data visualization?

+# Installing the game

+Download the game.jar file and run it by either double-clicking on it or typing `java -jar game.jar`.

+Warning!
+You need jre version 24 or higher installed.

 ## Work distributiuon

 Aleksandra Radziukiewicz: